Patrick Nunn: Escape Velocity

 Nunn has also collaborated with a number of musicians, orchestras and festivals including IRCAM (Paris), the BBC Concert Orchestra, National Youth Orchestra of Great Britain, Zubin Kanga, Piano Cicus and New London Children’s Choir.
 As well as a busy composer, Nunn is also an educator and currently holds the position of Lecturer in Composition at the Royal Academy of Music.

-It was tricky to pick just one piece to look at for this blog, as Nunn’s compositional output is rather extensive!
-However, I have decided to look into Escape Velocity, a chamber work scored for free-bass accordion and string quartet.
+Escape Velocity is written for free-bass accordion and string quartet.
 Composed in 2005, Escape Velocity was commissioned by the Royal Academy of Music to celebrate the 200th anniversary of Hans Christian Anderson.
 In 2007, Escape Velocity was shortlisted for the chamber category in the British Composers Awards.
 Alongside the ‘unconventional’ pairing of the accordion and string quartet, Escape Velocity can be explained in part by the composer:

 For many accordion players, their instrument can be perceived as ‘the ugly duckling’ of the instrumental palette, yet the diversity of the modern-day free bass accordion has potentially rendered such a view as somewhat dated.

 In this work, it is the accordion which initially attempts to integrate with the string quartet, shifting from a dark and awkward place, often hidden, transforming with increasing bursts of energy and ultimately freeing itself from the masking constraints of the quartet.”